marijnbent/obsidian-print/README.md

 ![image](https://github.com/user-attachments/assets/2ffed185-cc8f-43d9-8444-7cb9657d61f7)

-## Roadmap

-Here are some upcoming features I would like to implement:

-- **Display Images**

-If you would like to contribute, please get in touch or make a pull request!

 ## Customize CSS

 In the settings, you can adjust the font size for all headings and text, and optionally hide the title.